TIPS ON PHOTOGRAPHING THE NORTHERN LIGHTS

 I was lucky enough to see the phenomenon 4 out of 5 nights in Iceland!

 The time I spent in this country was during an incredibly active period of Aurora, so to say I was lucky just doesn’t cut it.
-I travelled to this tiny island in the hopes of witnessing the magic and being able to capture it, and what I saw was literally beyond belief.
+I travelled to this country knowing that it was one of those must-have Iceland experiences, and I had huge hopes of being able to capture it… But what I ended up seeing was totally beyond belief.

 Now, I am going to start off by saying that you will not be able to photograph the Aurora with a mobile phone; It just won’t do.
 You must have a DSLR camera of some sort – and some other essential equipment to help you on your photography journey!